What are Corporate Bond Funds?

 Corporate Bond Funds are the ones that invest in fixed income instruments issued by companies including bonds, debentures, commercial papers; each with unique risk profile and maturity.

 In simple words, businesses raise money by selling a certain number of shares of their business.
-A certificate of debt is issued to the investors in exchange for their money they invest in the company.
+A certificate of debt is issued to the investors in exchange for the money they invest in the company.

 How do Corporate Bond Funds work?